 - Breakup Breakout: Gary and Martin Kemp broke out after the band broke up, but as actors rather than musicians.

-- New Sound Album: True, to a certain extent, which moved away from the band's Synth Pop roots towards a sound more influenced by American soul music.
+- New Sound Album: True moved away from the band's Synth-Pop roots towards a sound more influenced by American soul music.

-- Power Ballad: "Through the Barricades" is a text book example.
-It has it all: acoustic guitar intro, big anthemic chrous, big crashing entry for drums and guitars at the beginning of the chorus and eighties soprano sax.
+- Power Ballad: "Through the Barricades" has it all: Acoustic guitar intro, big anthemic chorus, big crashing entry for drums and guitars at the beginning of the chorus and eighties soprano sax.
 It works really well.